Bad Axe 20" Miter Saw

 Extra Large

-Current lead time: about 4 weeks for most configurations.
+Current lead time: 4-8 weeks depending on customizations.
 Call or email info@badaxetoolworks.com for more accurate lead times.

 While everyone loves the big miter boxes, like the Miller Falls Langdon Acme series or Stanley 358 (as do I), there exists a dearth of information about the utility of the mid-size Stanley No. 150, an incredibly versatile, compact, and easily portable box that maximizes more toothline per ratio than the larger boxes.